djalilhebal/super-scoreboard/Ramblings.md

 - **Why no Electron?** \
     * Electron or CEF (Chromium Embedded Framework) are too heavy, at least for my poor machine.
     * Also, Electron forwards only `mousemove` events ("mouseenter" and "mouseleave").
-    We are interested in other input events (mouse and key presses).
+    We are interested in other input events (e.g. mouse and key presses). \
     If we need to create the behavior we want, we need to use native system calls and hooks.
     So, why not use a more native-y language/framework like Java/Swing/JNA or C#/WPF or even C/ImGui?